nunaTH/Cryptopanel-API/README.md

 * A further development of existing functions and new functions.
 * Unit test function for further developed and new functions.

-These features can then be integrated into the CryptoPanel API application, as this is based on the GraphQL interface.

-In the project, the choice of Spring and Spring-Boot was specified as the development framework.
-The framework offers very unusual mechanisms to handle standard tasks such as routing, database connections and the integration of dependencies (Dependency Injection, DI).
-However, the high degree of abstraction shows a good familiarization with the standards of the framework in many places, which leads to a steep learning curve at the beginning.
-This familiarization period was underestimated during project planning, which is reflected in the increased time required to implement the application.
 ---